The Genius 9600 is a brilliant electric toothbrush.

 We would all love the products we buy to last forever, but a fact of life is that this is rarely the case.

 The very nature of being an electronic item with moving parts does indeed make the brush susceptible to failure.
-However, the reliability of Oral-B products tend to be very good.
+However, the reliability of Oral-B products tends to be very good.

 The 9600 comes with a standard 2 year warranty from Oral-B that covers typical faults that are not as a result of user damage.